noexec/curldl/README.md

 ```

 `venv.sh` is a convenience _venv_ wrapper that also enables some additional Python checks; you can simply activate the _venv_ environment instead.
 Testing with _Conda_ is possible as well — see the [CI/CD pipeline execution](https://github.com/noexec/curldl/actions) for details.

+# Changelog

+See [Changelog](https://github.com/noexec/curldl/blob/develop/docs/CHANGELOG.md) file for a summary of changes in each release.

 # License